aws-samples/aws-serverless-workshops/ImageProcessing/workshop/content/03_implementation/50_parallel processing/_index.en.md

 ### Replace the placeholder steps with Lambda Functions

-Note, there are two placeholder states within the Parallel state.
-You can add more than two states by just dragging and dropping more than two states within the Parallel state bounding box, but for the current workshop, two is all we need and the order of the states does not matter.
+Note, there are two placeholder states within the **Parallel** state.
+You can add more than two states by just dragging and dropping more than two states within the **Parallel** state bounding box, but for the current workshop, two is all we need.
 Let's replace these placeholders with functionality to update the face collection index and generate thumbnails.

+{{% notice warning %}}
+Pay attention to the ordering of the states within the **Parallel** state shown below as later steps expect this order.
+{{% /notice %}}

-➡️ Step 4: Switch back over to the **Actions** tab in the "States browser" panel and drag and drop a **Lambda Invoke** action to one of the placeholder states within the **Parallel state**.
+➡️ Step 4: Switch back over to the **Actions** tab in the "States browser" panel and drag and drop a **Lambda Invoke** action to the left placeholder state within the **Parallel** state.

 {{< figure
 	src="/images/parallel-step4.png"
 	alt="Step 4"
 >}}

-➡️ Step 5: In the **Definition view**, change the settings for the new **Lambda Invoke** action as follows:
+➡️ Step 5: In the "Configuration panel", change the settings for the new **Lambda Invoke** action as follows:

 1. Change **State name** to `AddFaceToIndex`